RRZE-HPC/likwid/doc/applications/likwid-agent.md

   <TD>A short descriptive information about the group.</TD>
 </TR>
 <TR>
-  <TD>EVENTSET<BR>&lt;counter1&gt; &lt;event1&gt;<BR>&lt;counter2&gt;:&lt;option&gt; &lt;event2&gt;</TD>
+  <TD>EVENTSET<BR>&lt;counter1&gt; &lt;event1&gt;<BR>&lt;counter2&gt;:&lt;option1&gt;:&lt;option2&gt; &lt;event2&gt;</TD>
-  <TD>Defintion of the eventset similar to the performance groups.
+  <TD>Definition of the eventset similar to the performance groups.
 See performance_groups for details.</TD>
 </TR>
 <TR>
   <TD>METRICS<BR>&lt;metricname&gt; &lt;formula&gt;<BR>&lt;filter&gt; &lt;metricname&gt; &lt;formula&gt;</TD>
-  <TD>Defintion of the output metrics.
-The syntax follows the METRICS defintion of the performance groups as used by \ref likwid-perfctr .
-If no function is set at the beginning of the line, .B &lt;formula&gt; is evaluated for every CPU and send to the output backends.
-The .B &lt;metricname&gt; gets the prefix "T&lt;cpuid&gt; ".
-To avoid writing to much data to the backends, the data can be reduced by .B &lt;filter&gt;.
+  <TD>Definition of the output metrics.
+The syntax follows the METRICS definition of the performance groups as used by \ref likwid-perfctr .
+If no function is set at the beginning of the line, &lt;formula&gt; is evaluated for every CPU and send to the output back-ends.
+The &lt;metricname&gt; gets the prefix "T&lt;cpuid&gt; ".
+To avoid writing to much data to the back-ends, the data can be reduced by &lt;filter&gt;.
 The possible filter options are MIN, MAX, AVG, SUM, ONCE.
-The ONCE filter sends only the data from the first CPU to the output backends commonly used for the measurement duration.</TD>
+The ONCE filter sends only the data from the first CPU to the output back-ends commonly used for the measurement duration.</TD>
 </TR>

 </TABLE>